ZinnatRia/DevMe_Portfolio/README.md

 - ❌ No dynamic CMS/content support — everything is static.
 - ❌ No contact form / API — only frontend.
 - ⚠️ If JavaScript fails, layout degrades gracefully but features like button icons may not show.
-- 🛠️ Background image may obscure text depending on brightness — overlay is added for clarity.

 ---

 ## ✨ Future Improvements

-- Add dynamic blog pages via MDX or CMS.
+- Add dynamic blog pages.
 - Integrate a contact form with backend (e.g. Formspree).
 - Add light/dark mode toggle.